-As coach I’ve had several opportunities to be involved in the process of big organizations moving from waterfall to agile.
+As a coach, I’ve had several opportunities to be involved in the process of big organizations moving from waterfall to agile.
 You usually start with frowning faces, people coming to meetings reluctantly, armed with a load of cynicism and skepticism.
-Then after some time something magical happens – things change to the better.
+Then after some time, something magical happens – things change to the better.
 Spring has arrived!

 During those first months, at the beginning of the implementation, times are hard.
 People are struggling.
 And very soon you start to hear complaints and people telling you how great it was before all this.
 Before all this agile.
 When design documents were design documents.
 When they had time to work.
 Suddenly the past becomes a lost haven.
 In training, in coaching sessions, you hear people reminiscing about some glorious past.

-The key for addressing these issues is to find out how exactly was it at those times.
+The key to addressing these issues is to find out how exactly was it at those times.